Xavier rallies past Texas A&M for 1st NIT title since 1958 | WTOP News

 Jack Nunge made the go-ahead basket with 3.1 seconds left and the Musketeers won their first NIT crown in 64 years Thursday night, rallying for a 73-72 victory over Texas A&M.

-Colby Jones scored 21 points for the Musketeers (23-13) and was selected the tournament’s most outstanding player.
-Dwon Odom added 18, and Nunge had 15 points and 11 rebounds to help Xavier erase an eight-point halftime deficit under interim coach Jonas Hayes.
+Colby Jones scored 21 points for Xavier (23-13) and was selected the tournament’s most outstanding player.
+Dwon Odom added 18, and Nunge had 15 points and 11 rebounds to help the Musketeers erase an eight-point halftime deficit under interim coach Jonas Hayes.

 “I can’t say enough about our guys,” Hayes said.
 “That’s what Xavier basketball is.”

-It was the final National Invitation Tournament title game at Madison Square Garden for at least a couple of years — ending a college basketball tradition that dates to 1938.
+It was the final National Invitation Tournament title game at Madison Square Garden for at least a few years — breaking a college basketball tradition that dates to 1938.

-MSG won’t host the semifinals and finals in 2023 and 2024, the NIT announced this week, saying a bid process has begun to find new sites for those years and an announcement is expected this spring.
-Nothing has been determined beyond 2024.
+MSG won’t host the semifinals and finals anymore in 2023 and 2024, the NIT announced this week, saying a bid process has begun to find new sites for those years.
+Nothing has been decided for 2025 and beyond.

+“Madison Square Garden is a special court,” Nunge said.
+“Everybody knows the feel when you’re playing out there and you just want to give it your all — all the history that’s there.
+I’m just grateful to be part of this team and have our names in the record books.”

 After getting over their disappointment, the Aggies nearly took the consolation prize.